Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 * World can be initialized (Dirt + Rock sprinkles + Grass seeds + tectonic_map).
 * Params adjustable at runtime; masks exist and are rendered as overlays.

+**Notes:**

+* HUD parameter snapshot plumbing now surfaces the full config to the app so future controls can adjust values without poking the simulation internals.

 ---

 ## Phase 2 — Vegetation Succession (No Fire Yet)